Thatgirl9/Noir-Chef/README.md

 # Noir-Chef 👩‍🍳

 Noir-Chef 👩‍🍳 is the landing page of a restaurant that specialises in  *Homestyle Sushi* and *Dining Events*.
 It serves as a Menu for the customers.
+[Live Demo](https://noir-chef.netlify.app/)

 ## Technologies used? and Why?